 - 1.1.
-Directive Principles of State Policy in the Indian Constitution: Aims and amendments - 1.2.
-Fundamental Rights and Duties enshrined in the Indian Constitution, difference between Fundamental Rights and Directive Principles of State Policy - 1.3.
-Constitutional Provisions on Education that Reflect our National Ideals:Equality, Liberty, Fraternity, Secularism and Social justice
+Indian Constitution: Fundamental Rights and Duties enriched in the Indian Constitution - 1.2.
+Directive Principles of State Policy in the Indian Constitution: Aims and amendments Difference between Fundamental Rights and Directive Principles of the State Policy - 1.3.
+Major Constitutional Provisions regarding Education in India